Centre for Forensic Neuroscience

 It is not a substitute for safeguarding assessment or risk evaluation.

-It is not a substitute for judicial decision-making.
+It is not a substitute for judicial determination.

 Case suitability is assessed before any instruction is accepted.
 Not all cases are appropriate for polygraph examination.